 Can you contest a will after probate?

-While laws can vary by state, a will that has passed through probate in California generally can still be contested, so long as it has not been more than 120 days since the will was admitted to probate.
+While laws can vary by state, a will that has passed through probate generally can still be contested, so long as it has not been more than 120 days since the will was admitted to probate.

 Can you contest a will if you’re not in it?